Credit Union Protection

 - Lack of multi-factor authentication

 Molina points out more criminal effort is being placed towards remaining undetected on a breached network.
 The time that exists between the first execution of malware and its discovery inside the network is commonly referred to as dwell time.
 “Increased dwell time provides threat actors with opportunities to escalate hijacked privileges while searching for data caches of sensitive information that can be exploited,” said Molina.
-The average dwell time is 43 days for ransomware according to an Infocyte report.3
+The average dwell time is 43 days for ransomware according to an Infocyte report.(opens a PDF in a new window) 3

 There has also been a significant increase in criminals who purchase ransomware kits on the dark web, launch attacks in the hope of getting some payment, and care little about the data restoration experience of their victims.